 Long Island refers to the large island adjacent to New York City, while Long Island City is a neighborhood located in the western part of Queens, one of the boroughs of New York City, situated on Long Island.

-Long Island City has become relatively expensive in recent years due to its proximity to Manhattan and ongoing development, leading to increased demand and property values.
+Long Island City has become relatively expensive in recent years due to its proximity to Manhattan and ongoing development, leading to increased demand property values.

 I hope you had as much fun reading about all the fun things to do in Long Island City, Queens!
 I had a blast writing it.